Mohanlal's Song For Neerali: Here's What Shreya Ghoshal Has To Say!

 It was earlier revealed that Mohanlal, the much loved actor of Malayalam cinema, will be turning a singer yet again for his upcoming film Neerali, which has been directed by Bollywood film-maker Ajoy Varma.

-It was also mentioned that the song will be a duet and Shreya Ghoshal, who is undoubtedly one of the finest singers of Indian cinema, will be singing the female version of the song.
-Apart from being a magnifiecent actor, Mohanlal is a wonderful singer too and some of the memorable songs of the past stand as a testimony to that fact.
+It was also mentioned that the song will be a duet and Shreya Ghoshal, who is undoubtedly one of the finest singers of Indian cinema, will be singing the female part of the song.
+Apart from being a magnificent actor, Mohanlal is a wonderful singer too and some of the memorable songs of the past stand as a testimony to that fact.

 In fact, it is for the first time that Shreya Ghoshal is singing a song with Mohanlal and the highly talented singer was all praises for Mollywood's own Mohanlal.